Most of daily turnover at Baku Stock Exchange accounts for Central Bank's notes

 By Sara Israfilbayova - Trend:

-Most of the transactions accounted for the placement of notes of the Central Bank of Azerbaijan (CBA) and amounted to 20.247 million manats.
-The transactions were concluded at the price from 101.1166 manats to 101.8300 manats per note.
+Most of the transactions accounted for the placement of notes of the Central Bank of Azerbaijan (CBA) and amounted to 99.5 million manats.
+The transactions were concluded at the price of 99.5158 manats per note.

+Some 1.87 million manats accounted for the transactions on bonds in the secondary market.
+During the day, deals were concluded on manat bonds of the Ministry of Finance of Azerbaijan and on USD bonds of Azerbaijan's State Oil Company SOCAR ($19,600).

 Follow the author on Twitter: @IsrafilbekovaS